 Seasonality is relative.
 A seasonal cocktail menu from the mid-90s or early 00s looks much different than the ones you’ll find at most cutting-edge cocktail bars today.
-At the beginning of the contemporary cocktail renaissance (the late 80s, 90s and 00s), bartenders often used the ingredients that were at their disposal; meaning seasonal drinks relied heavily on the bottles on the back bar, and various simple syrup recipes (cinnamon syrup, ginger-honey syrup, raspberry syrup, etc.).
+At the beginning of the contemporary cocktail renaissance (the late 80s, 90s and 00s), bartenders often used the ingredients that were at their disposal; meaning seasonal drinks relied heavily on the bottles on the back bar, and various simple syrup recipes (cinnamon syrup, ginger-honey syrup, raspberry syrup, etc.)

 Today, the world’s best cocktail bars take a culinary approach to creating seasonal ingredients for recipes, making layered infusions, ferments (lacto-ferments, natural ferments, kombuchas, fruit wines, etc.), pickles, acidified cordials, and other refined cocktail components that were rarely found behind the bar in eras prior.
-What was considered hyper-seasonal during those decades (cold-weather drinks, such as toddies and Irish coffees; or hot weather drinks, such as simple spritzes and Collins’), is now considered minimally seasonal (they are fitting for the weather, but don’t require any custom ingredients being crafted).
+What was considered hyper-seasonal during those decades (cold-weather drinks, such as toddies and Irish coffees; or hot-weather drinks, such as simple spritzes and Collins’), is now considered minimally seasonal (they are fitting for the weather, but don’t require any custom ingredients being crafted).
 Moderately seasonal cocktails can include drinks that call for a simple seasonal ingredient to be added, such as a syrup or infusion (a spiced syrup for a toddy or Old Fashioned), but don’t require significant preparation or labor.
-Hyper-seasonal serves require a bit more thought, refinement, time, and labor than they did in the past, and can often include cocktails that have sourced ingredients directly from local farms, like beets-infused with Don Julio Blanco for a Margarita riff — a trend that an increasing number of consumers look for when ordering food and drink.
+Hyper-seasonal serves require a bit more thought, refinement, time, and labor than they did in the past, and can often include cocktails that have sourced ingredients directly from local farms, like beets infused with Don Julio Blanco for a Margarita riff — a trend that an increasing number of consumers look for when ordering food and drink.

 Before diving into R&D for your seasonal cocktail menu, though, you’ll want to be sure you strike a fine balance on this spectrum of seasonality as every bar, and what they can manage on the day-to-day, is different.
-Here are a couple factors to consider that will help guide how seasonal your menu should be:
+Here are a couple of factors to consider that will help guide how seasonal your menu should be:

 - The ability of the staff.
 First and foremost, it’s important to establish how the seasonal menu will be maintained on a day-to-day basis.
 If you have a dedicated prep person who’s well-versed in the kitchen and can handle the volume of hyper-seasonal ingredients that need to be made for service, then this might be less of a worry for your bar.
-But, if prep for service is dependent on the bar team itself, it’s vital to appoint a couple bartenders or staff to lead this aspect of preparation for service.
+But, if prep for service is dependent on the bar team itself, it’s vital to appoint a couple of bartenders or staff to lead this aspect of preparation for service.
 Understanding the ability of the bar staff is vital to striking that balance of hyper-seasonal (i.e., prep-heavy) serves with minimally seasonal serves, and so on.
 If your team is filled with all-star bar professionals, then a list of twelve to eighteen hyper-seasonal cocktails may very well be feasible; but if you have a lot of newbies to the industry, then you may want to dial that number back to somewhere between two and four.

 - Mapping out the cocktail list.
 How many cocktails do you wish to feature on your menu?
 In what style?
 With which base spirits?
 What sells and what doesn’t at your bar?
 Which seasonal ingredients do you feel most excited about highlighting?
 Answering these questions will help your team develop some sort of framework that ensures you’re striking a balance of seasonal drinks that guests will enjoy of all styles and flavors, drinks that will sell, and cocktails that your team can easily manage for service.

 - The longevity of the seasonal ingredients.
 Not all ingredients share the same peak season, so it’s important to consider how long certain foods will be in abundance before deciding to put them on your seasonal cocktail list.
-All too often, bars get excited about a specific seasonal ingredient only to find that in a few weeks they’re unable to source it at the same volume and price.
+All too often, bars get excited about a specific seasonal ingredient only to find that in a few weeks, they’re unable to source it at the same volume and price.
 This can lead to disappointed guests who were excited to try this new serve, only to discover that it wasn’t on the menu that day due to a food shortage; also, that cocktail is likely, now, costing you more than it was when you initially planned the menu.
-Be sure to consider how long the seasonal ingredient will be available for at the price you desire as certain foods might lend themselves better to a special’s menu (ramps have an extremely short peak season) instead of the main seasonal list.
+Be sure to consider how long the seasonal ingredient will be available for at the price you desire as certain foods might lend themselves better to a special menu (ramps have an extremely short peak season) instead of the main seasonal list.